A concert hall like no other

 If you’re not able to catch a musical performance at the Palau, an experience recommended to the most, a guided tour of the Palau de la Musica is encouraged in order to get a sense of historical Barcelona.

-Individual entrance includes a guided tour through the building.
+In order to visit Palau de la Musica Catalana, it’s required to take a guided tour through the building.
 Children up to 10 years old accompanied by an adult enter for free.